 - The night bus runs on a circular route collecting people from West Park, dropping them off off outside the Union on Balfour street.
 It cannot pick up from any other locations with the exception of Ninewells Nurses’ Residences but this would need to be arranged by calling the security office on 01382 386044.
 The bus will also take people to their homes within Dundee until 0245 (Tues, Thurs, Fri, Sat) or 2345 (Mon, Wed, Sun).
 This service is also available for people using the campus at night in order to get home safely and conveniently.
 We aim to run 2 buses on tues, thur, fri and sat in order to provide the best service possible as these are out busiest nights.

 - I got refused entry into the building last night even though I am a student, can someone explain to me why?

-- As DUSA is Licensed Premises, we reserve the right to refuse entry to persons that we feel are intoxicated or may pose a threat to other people.
+- The safety and enjoyment of all of our Members is paramount.
+As DUSA is Licensed Premises, we reserve the right to refuse entry to persons that we feel are intoxicated or may pose a threat to other people.
 We also carry out bag searches in order to ensure the safety of our customers.

 - What is DUSA's door entry policy?

 - DUSA is a private members club, as such all University of Dundee students and alumni are automatically members and are given full access and privileges of membership.
 Similarly other educational establishments with which DUSA has a reciprocal agreement are also afforded reciprocal member status.

 To gain entry as a member, you must have an in-date, valid matriculation card with your date of birth and photograph on it.
 As a bone fide member you are afforded the privilege of being able to sign in up to 4 non-members who must also provide ID to confirm their name and age.
 The only forms of identification DUSA accepts from non-members are a valid passport ,Driving Licence or Young Scot Card